Thomas-George-T/Java-Programs/README.md

 - Fibonacci Series (Recursive)
 - Check for Prime
 - Determine the factorial of a number
-- Check for a Palindrome (Number)
+- Check for a Palindrome
-- Check for Armstrong Number (Number)
+- Check for Armstrong Number

+## Sorting